thebadladns/wasteladns/c++/README.md

 welcome to the wasteladns
 ====================

-GLFW-based workshop to explore different aspects of gamedev.
+Workshop to explore different aspects of gamedev.
+Initially GLFW-based, eventually dx11 pops up.